The Skype for Business Online reporting cmdlets and REST web service

 Get-CsP2PSessionReport, which provides information about the number and type of peer-to-peer sessions that users participated in.

-For the most part, administrators should use the reports available in the Office 365 admin center: not only are those reports auto-generated, but they also provide a graphical representation of the data that many administrators will find easier to interpret than the raw number values returned by the reporting cmdlets.
+Most administrators will use the reports available in the Office 365 Admin center: not only are those reports auto-generated, but they also provide a graphical representation of the data that is often easier to interpret than the raw number values returned by the reporting cmdlets.
 However, administrators familiar with Windows PowerShell can use the reporting cmdlets to return data that is not readily available from the Lync Online reports.
 For example, the reporting cmdlets return information about session duration (the amount of time, in minutes, that each session lasted).
-Session durations are not available using the Lync Online reports.
-Likewise, in daily view the Lync Online reports display information only for the preceding 7 days.
-If you would like to view the daily totals for a different day (for example, a date from three weeks ago) you can do so by using the reporting cmdlets.
+Individual session durations are not available using the Lync Online reports.
+Likewise, in daily view the Lync Online reports display information only for the preceding 14 days.
+If you would like to review the daily totals for a different day (for example, a date from four months ago) you can do so by using the reporting cmdlets.